8cris2/VSTSID/README.md

 The project has been developed against the VST 3.6.9 Audio Plug-Ins SDK on OS X (see dependencies listed below).
-It should work completely via CLI without requiring XCode.
-Windows and Linux builds are provided, but are as yet untested (see _CMakeLists.txt_).
+It should work completely via CLI without requiring XCode (apart from the Audio Unit build).
+Windows and Linux builds are also provided, but are as yet untested (see _CMakeLists.txt_).

 ### Environment setup